-What is the purpose for the Mesa Verde’s FLEX period?
+What is the purpose for Mesa Verde’s FLEX period?

-A 31-minute academic support/enrichment period that is built into the instructional day and is available for ALL students in ALL content areas four days per week.
+A 31-minute academic support/enrichment period that is built into the instructional day and is available for ALL students in ALL content areas four days a week.

 Why did Mesa Verde High School develop the FLEX period?

 The block schedule moves quickly.
-As a result, students can fall behind quickly as the terms progress.
-While we have often offered tutoring and other means of support for our struggling students, we have seen minimal results of a large scale as these methods were not built into the schedule and often times were not accessible to the majority of our students.
-With the 31-minute FLEX period, students are now provided an opportunity to receive help as they see fit every week and it provides a built-in structure to which we can all commit.
+As a result, students can fall behind quickly as each term progresses.
+While we have often offered tutoring and other means of support for our students, we have seen minimal results of a large scale as these methods were not built into the schedule and were often not accessible to the majority of our students.
+With the 31-minute FLEX period students are now provided with opportunities to receive help as needed every week and it is built in to their structure.

 When does the FLEX period take place?

-Every Monday, Tuesday, Wednesday, and Friday between periods 1 and 2.
-In some instances, however, we do not have FLEX on these days.
-For example, we do not have FLEX on Rally Days or Minimum Days and we typically start the FLEX period one to two weeks after a new term begins.
+Every Monday, Tuesday, Wednesday, and Friday after second period.
+In some instances, however, FLEX will not be available.
+For example, we do not have FLEX on Minimum Days or on the PSAT testing day.

 Who Attends FLEX?

 Every student.
 Students will be requested by teachers and in some cases students will request to meet with specific teachers.